Prize for Internationalisation in Teaching and Learning

 Selection of awardee

-After the winner has been announced, all nominations will be published as good examples of internationalisation at the faculties.
+After the winner has been announced, respective medical faculty´s final nominee will be published on the Gothenburg University webpage as good examples of internationalisation.

 Ida Mattiasson - University of Gothenburg